Who Is Liable in a Dog Attack?

 Disfigurement, Which Is Common in a Dog Bite Injury, Is Compensable

 Stephen Boutros: The damages that people are entitled to in Texas are compensation for losses, which include medical bills, lost wages, physical pain, physical impairment, and physical disfigurement.
-Many times we see injuries that don’t involve disfigurement.
+Many times I see injuries that don’t involve disfigurement.
 However, dog bites always will involve disfigurement because they involve tearing of flesh, and lacerations that heal with scarring.

 Pain and Suffering May Also Be Compensable

-When we make a recovery on a dog bite case, we’re seeking past medical bills, obviously compensation for pain and suffering, mental anguish, any impairment if the person was unable to do the things that they normally do in their life.
+When I make a recovery on a dog bite case, we’re seeking past medical bills, obviously compensation for pain and suffering, mental anguish, any impairment if the person was unable to do the things that they normally do in their life.